Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Authentication.md

 ## Feature

 ### Variables
-- Username
+- username
-- Password
+- password

 ### Methods
-- SignIn()
+- signIn()
-- SignUp()
+- signUp()
-- VarifyUser()
+- varifyUser()
 - resetPassword()

 ## Acceptance Criteria

 ### Scenario: varify the user
-- Given: Has clicked to SignIn or SignUp.
+- Given: Has clicked to signIn or signUp.
 - When: Enter userName and Password and clcik to submit.
 - Then: Compare the username and password with the database.